endurantgames/52-first-dates/src/date_night/role_outside.md

 the date.

 Which you certainly can do!
-This is one of the perks of being the Outside Interference.
+This is one of the perks of being the Opportunity.
 And unless you and the other players are tired of the date, you probably *should*.
 It'll make things more interesting.
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::